drohal3/aq-serial-to-usb/README.md

 | RTS       |                   | not connected                                    |

-The USB output from the Converter is connected to a free USB port of the Receiver (can be the same as transmitter for demonstrating purposes).
+The USB output from the Converter is connected to a free USB port of the Receiver (can be the same device as transmitter for demonstrating purposes).

 > **Note:** PORT constants in the scripts must be adjusted.
 Typically, in transmitter, port is `"/dev/ttyS0"`
 > and in transmitter it is `"/dev/ttyUSB0"`.

 **Scripts:** <br/>
-The Python scripts located in this repository (each in its own directory) are intended to be run in a Raspberry Pi 4 or 5 device with Raspberrian OS and Python installed.
+The Python scripts located in this repository (each in its own directory) are intended to be run in a Raspberry Pi 4 or 5 device with Raspberry Pi OS (form.
+Raspbian) and Python installed.
 Also, pyserial package is required.

 ## Transmitter
 ```bash